morpho-org/bundler3/certora/README.md

 - [`Bundler.spec`](specs/ExternalCalls.spec) checks that Bundler entry points behave as expected.

-The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file for both the Ethereum and the Optimism version.
+The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.

 The [`certora/Makefile`](Makefile) is used to track and perform the required modifications on source files.